 Don’t throw away the foliage – you can use them in salads, add to soups or blanch them for later and put them in the freezer too!

-If you’re serious about using dehydration to give you beets and other veg a longer usable life – then read our best buy guide to the UK’s best food dehydrators.
+If you’re serious about using dehydration to give you beets and other veg a longer usable life – then read our best buy guide to the UK’s best food dehydrators. or check out these top picks from our guide.

 This is absolutely my favourite way of preserving beetroot for the long term.
 To preserve beetroot you’ll need to, first of all, cook it and we’ve covered that earlier in this article.
 You’ll also need to peel it (don’t forget your gloves!).